l1tku/hll-arty-map-calculator/README.md

 # HLL Arty Map Calculator

 An interactive tactical map and high-precision artillery calculator for Hell Let Loose.
-Features dynamic grid scaling for all maps, visual trajectory aids, and a mobile-optimized targeting UI.
+Features dynamic scaling for all maps, manual calculator, visual trajectory aids, and a mobile-optimized targeting UI.

 ## Features